How much cash can you deposit in a bank per month?

 Funds availability

-Cash deposits made in person are often available the same business day, though policies can vary by bank and deposit method.
+Cash deposits made directly with a teller are generally available on the same business day, though individual institutional policies and verification holds may occasionally apply.

 Common mistakes to avoid